ZarkoZivojnovic/prodavnicaReact_json-server/README.md

-Online shop build with ReactJS and JSON server
+Online shop (with ReactJS and JSON server)